 The Master of Science program accommodates individual student needs and backgrounds and provides students with several curricular and research opportunities.
 The interdisciplinary curriculum focuses on the natural and social sciences as they relate to environmental problem solving.
-Each graduate student is required to select a specialization, complete course work requirements, and conduct a research project leading to a thesis.
+Each student should contact a faculty member in the Center for Sustainability Studies to identify potential projects.
+Once accepted into the program students will complete course work requirements and either a thesis (for the thesis option) or internship (for the non-thesis option).